Ukraine-Relief-Efforts/ukraine-relief-efforts.github.io/README.md

 ## Projects

 ### Information
-A collection of information about the situation.
+A compilation of information about the situation.

 GitHub - https://github.com/Ukraine-Relief-Efforts/information